Stars Are Blind: Critical response

-"Stars Are Blind" received critical acclaim from music critics.
+"Stars Are Blind" received favorable reviews from music critics.
 Stephen Thomas Erlewine from AllMusic called it "a breezy track".
 Sal Cinquemani from Slant says that "Paris's debut single, 'Stars Are Blind' (which was commissioned to bridge the gap between the hip-hop and rock-inflected tunes on the album), has been the surprise of the summer, Nelly Furtado's 'Promiscuous' notwithstanding; it's a sunny, reggae-hued love song that has eclipsed new singles by some of music's biggest stars".
 Leah Greenblatt from Entertainment Weekly called it "a summery island groove".
 Alexis Petridis from The Guardian said that "on 'Stars Are Blind', the combination of tinny cod-reggae and your-call-is-being-held-in-a-queue vocal technique results in something so plasticky, it's perversely enjoyable".
 Mark Daniels from Yahoo!
 Music said, "Even the plinky pop-reggae, never a good look, of single 'Stars Are Blind' manages to ingratiate itself eventually".
 Ernest Baker from Complex listed the song as one of the "50 Awesome Guilty Pleasure Songs We're Ashamed to Like (But Not Really)", and stated that "the song was like a tropical escape from her tabloid headline persona.
 Instead, you had what seemed liked sincere emotions from the socialite incorporated into a ridiculously well-written record, over spot-on production.
 'Stars Are Blind' was a flash in the pan, a fluke, but an incredible one.
 We'll never get something like this from Paris Hilton again".
 He finished saying that this was Hilton's greatest contribution to society.